Isle of May Beach

 For more information check out the Isle of May blog.

-If like what you see, why not visit the Discovery Centre and control the cameras for yourself.
+If you like what you see, why not visit the Discovery Centre and control the cameras for yourself.
 You can extend your Seabird experience with a seasonal boat trip.
+We also run landing trips to the Isle of May.

 If this screen appears black, green or frozen, the cameras may have been switched off overnight or to allow researchers on the islands to carry out their work.
 We apologise for any inconvenience.